 A large portion of the U.S. population lives in coastal areas along the Atlantic and Gulf coasts and the Caribbean; however, our coasts are also home to many fish, wildlife, and plant species that are important for recreation, tourism, local economies, biodiversity, and healthy coastal ecosystems.
 Coastal habitats also provide protective ecosystem services to human communities, which are increasingly at risk to storms and sea level rise under future climate change.
 Understanding how climate change will impact natural and human communities is a crucial part of decision making and management related to the protection of our coasts.

-Ongoing work as part of this project will further synthesize thresholds related to other climate driven stressors in addition to sea level rise and storms for priority species.
-It will compile natural and nature-based approaches to restoration and management that benefit both natural and human communities in the coastal zone, as well as synthesize information on the suite of ecosystem services provided by tidal marshes, beaches and barrier islands, mangroves, and shellfish beds.
-This work will inform climate change adaptation and resilience planning and assist coastal communities that must weigh important tradeoffs regarding the benefits and drawbacks of green and grey coastal infrastructure. .
+Researchers further compiled natural and nature-based approaches to restoration and management that benefit both natural and human communities in the coastal zone, as well as synthesized information on the suite of ecosystem services provided by tidal marshes, beaches and barrier islands, mangroves, and shellfish beds.
+This work will inform climate change adaptation and resilience planning and assist coastal communities that must weigh important tradeoffs regarding the benefits and drawbacks of green and grey coastal infrastructure.

-Results from these synthesis activities will be presented in several formats, including easily accessible topic-specific web pages in the online Massachusetts Wildlife Climate Action Tool.
+Results from these synthesis activities have been presented in several formats, including easily accessible topic-specific web pages in the online Massachusetts Wildlife Climate Action Tool.

 - Powell, Emily J., Tyrrell Megan C., Milliken Andrew, Tirpak John M., and Staudinger Michelle D. 2017.
 A synthesis of thresholds for focal species along the U.S. Atlantic and Gulf Coasts: A review of research and applications.
 Ocean & Coastal Management, Jan-11-2017, Volume 148, p.75-88.